TrustNXT/c2pa-ts/README.md

 `c2pa-ts` is a pure TypeScript implementation of [Coalition for Content Provenance and Authenticity (C2PA)](https://c2pa.org/) according to [specification version 2.0](https://c2pa.org/specifications/specifications/2.0/specs/C2PA_Specification.html).

 It does not use any native binaries or WebAssembly and is therefore truly platform independent.
 In modern browsers as well as Node.js it should run out of the box.
-In mobile apps or other environments lacking browser APIs, some external code may be necessary (see <a href="#usage-in-constrained-environments">below</a> for details).
+In mobile apps or other environments lacking browser APIs, some external code may be necessary (see [below](#usage-in-constrained-environments) for details).

-Developed and curated by <a href="https://trustnxt.com/">TrustNXT</a> in Hamburg, Germany and licensed under the Apache 2.0 License. <a href="#contributing">Contributions welcome!</a>
+Developed and curated by [TrustNXT](https://trustnxt.com) in Hamburg, Germany and licensed under the Apache 2.0 License.
+[Contributions welcome!](#contributing)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>